Merkabah Descent

 It is a call to acknowledge G!d, and G!d’s Oneness.
 As this is a core teaching, it calls on the congregation to “hear” just two things: G!d is our G!d, and G!d is One.

 Returning to that difficult statement “G!d (is) One”.
-Firstly, we could think of the ‘(is)’ as a kind of equals '='.
+Firstly, we could think of the ‘(is)’ as a kind of equals ‘=’.
 It is an “equal” that is using mundane language to depict the Divine, using finite concepts to express the infinite.
-So we cannot say 1 = ∞, though we could propose only one (1) infinity, especiallly if it was the infinity that contained all infinities.
+So we cannot say 1 = ∞, though we could propose only one (1) infinity, especially if it was the infinity that contained all infinities.
 In fact it IS the Infinite that contains everything – and I mean everything!
-And as such, it is One and only One.
-We could express it as the One Infinity.
+And as such, it is One and only One, there is no other One, nor is it a 1 which has a 2 (or any other) contained within or without.
+We thus express it as the Infinite One.

 However, before this conversation can really have any meaning, we have to first accept the idea that: